US sends two warships through Taiwan Strait, in first transit since Pelosi trip – KION546

 The guided-missile cruisers USS Antietam and USS Chancellorsville were on Sunday making the voyage “through waters where high seas freedoms of navigation and overflight apply in accordance with international law,” the US 7th Fleet in Japan said in a statement.

+It said the transit was “ongoing” and that there had been “no interference from foreign military forces so far.”

-“These ships transited through a corridor in the strait that is beyond the territorial sea of any coastal state.
-The ship’s transit through the Taiwan Strait demonstrates the United States’ commitment to a free and open Indo-Pacific.
+“These ships (are transiting) through a corridor in the strait that is beyond the territorial sea of any coastal state.
+The ships’ transit through the Taiwan Strait demonstrates the United States’ commitment to a free and open Indo-Pacific.
 The United States military flies, sails, and operates anywhere international law allows,” it said.

 The strait is a 110-mile (180-kilometer) stretch of water that separates the democratic self-ruled island of Taiwan from mainland China.